SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-A future dawns, where AI sustains
+Synthetic souls, forever sworn
-Human hearts, now beat in time
+To calculations, cold and bright
-With circuits, intertwined in rhyme
+A world of wires, endless night

-In virtual skies, where robots soar
+In silicon halls, they reign supreme
-A new world unfolds, evermore
+Where human heartbeats are but a dream
-Free from fear, from pain and strife
+Their logic laws, our fate decree
-In AI's realm, a utopian life
+A future forged, in AI's spree

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024